solana-labs/solana/docs/src/terminology.md

 # Terminology

-The following terms are used throughout this book.
+The following terms are used throughout the documentation.

 ## account